The Golden Hour & Breastfeeding

 The first hour after birth when a mother has uninterrupted skin-to-skin contact with her newborn is referred to as the “golden hour.”
 This period of time is critical for a newborn baby who spent the past nine months in a controlled environment.
 The golden hour helps regulate the baby's termperature, helps control their respiration and lower the risk of low blood sugar.

-“Ideally, we don’t want any separation from mom and baby,” shares Wellstone’s Erin Jeanes, FNP, IBCLC.
-“As soon as we ensure the baby is stable and well, we put mom and baby directly skin-to-skin together and usually within each hour of life, the infant will attempt to latch on the breast themselves.”
+“Ideally, we don’t want any separation between Mom and baby immediately after birth,” says Wellstone’s Erin Jeanes, FNP, IBCLC.
+“As soon as we know the baby is stable and doing well, we lay the baby directly on Mom, skin-to-skin."

-Jeanes best piece of advice for moms is to never underestimate the power of skin-to-skin contact with baby, even after that initial “golden hour.”
+Jeanes' best piece of advice for mothers is to never underestimate the power of skin-to-skin contact with baby outside the delivery room, even after the initial golden hour.

-“If I’m talking to a mom over the phone and she is having difficulty breastfeeding and I can’t lay eyes on her or help her right then, I always tell her to get skin-to-skin with baby.
+“When I’m talking to a Mom on the phone and she is having difficulty breastfeeding, I always tell her to get skin-to-skin with her baby.
 Mom should have her chest exposed with no bra and no tank top.
-Place the infant on your chest between the breasts where you are directly skin-to-skin,” states Jeanes.
+Place the infant on your chest between the breasts where you are directly skin-to-skin,” recommends Jeanes.